SandeshVakale/MScFundaEpita/readme.md

 NOTE THAT: if you want to run this code, i will need your IP address to whitelist it on BlueHost.com So please send me your IP address on sandyrv.vakale@gmail.com If you are just taking look on project then it's okay.
+Please find my ppt on how to create database